Country of Origin: Switzerland

 They are also a good fit for dog sports like herding, carting, weight pulling, and obedience trials.
 GSMDs enjoy practically any activity that allows them to be with their family.
 It is important to take it relatively easy and low-impact for the first 2-3 years of their life as they mature slowly and their bones, joints, and muscles will still be developing until that point.

-A Greater Swiss Mountain Dog generally lives 8-11 years.
+Greater Swiss Mountain Dogs generally live for 8-11 years on average.

 The Swiss Army used the Greater Swiss Mountain Dog as a draft dog during World War II.